lidimayra/ts-probabilities/README.md

 To work with the library, open `lib/init.ts` and follow the instructions described in the file.

-Compile it to a .js file
+Compile it to a .js file:
 ```
 tsc --module amd init.ts
 ```